You are using an outdated browser. We suggest you update your browser for a better experience. Click here for update.

 • Throw out your gloves after each use.
 Do not re-use gloves.

-What to do if oral anti-cancer medication gets on your skin or in your eyes
+What to do if anti-cancer medication gets on your skin or in your eyes

 If medication gets on your skin: